pondrejk/dizzer/chap-definitions.md

 ### 1.2.5 Holistic accounts

 Multifaceted phenomena tend to provoke descriptions that narrowly focus on specific components, ignoring other parts as well as relationships between them.
 Experts of different specializations notice aspects of phenomena that are close to their research interests and priorities, cross-disciplinary definitions then try to combine these views to paint the full picture.
-Somewhere behind that lies the idea that a whole is more than a sum of its parts, which is true particularly for systems that express *synergy* or *emergent behavior*.
-It is not clear if we can fittingly describe big data as such a system, though it is assumed that big data can help to gain understanding of such systems.
 Naturally, listing holistic accounts will include topics already mentioned, therefore pardon some repetition in this section.

 For instance @murthy2014big prepared a taxonomy of big data comprised of: